umbgtt10/fluxion/fluxion-exec/README.md

 ### Sequential Execution

-With `subscribe_async`, items are processed one at a time.
+With `subscribe`, items are processed one at a time.
 Each item's handler must complete before the next item is processed.
 This guarantees:
 - Every item is processed
 - Processing order is maintained
 - No concurrent execution of handlers

 ### Latest-Value Processing

-With `subscribe_latest_async`, only the most recent value is processed.
+With `subscribe_latest`, only the most recent value is processed.
 When new items arrive during processing:
 - Current processing continues
 - Latest item is queued
 - Intermediate items are discarded